maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 - [Xencast PX90](https://3937524.app.netsuite.com/core/media/media.nl?id=55472&c=3937524&h=c841bef244b6c376b5be&_xt=.pdf)
 - [SuperSap CLV bio-epoxy](https://3937524.app.netsuite.com/core/media/media.nl?id=42567&c=3937524&h=c38c9b00692bfe9898c3&_xt=.pdf)

 We noticed that all datasheets are talking about gloves, long sleeves, ventilated area ("room size" ventilation), and safety glasses.
-Because of this, we made to always work nitrile or latex gloves, lab coats, glasses, and under a vent in the lab.
+Because of this, we made sure to always work with nitrile or latex gloves, lab coats, glasses, and under a vent in the lab.

 ### Types and usages
 Having a look at the various datasheets, we can see that some of them are bio-compatible (Elite double 8 for example, which is used for dental work).
 The materials are categorized according to their final hardness (shore), pot life and curing time, material, ...